Yousif-FJ/makeSandwich/Documentation.md

 - **Swashbuckle.AspNetCore**: ASP.NET library for swagger UI.
 - **RabbitMQ.Client**: Official RabbitMQ client.
 - **SignalR**: Built-in with ASP.NET, allow for easy real time communication using Websocket or other methods.
+- **Microsoft.AspNetCore.Identity.EntityFrameworkCore**: for Authentication and user store.
+- **Microsoft.EntityFrameworkCore.InMemory**: for in-memory database for identity

 #### Server B